 New York, NY 10065

-The Becket Fund for Religious Liberty is a non-profit, public-interest legal and educational institute that protects the free expression of all faiths.
-The Becket Fund exists to vindicate a simple but frequently negated principle: that because the religious impulse is natural to human beings, religious expression is natural to human culture.
+Becket Law is a non-profit, public-interest legal and educational institute that protects the free expression of all faiths.
+Becket exists to vindicate a simple but frequently negated principle: that because the religious impulse is natural to human beings, religious expression is natural to human culture.